RafaelCaso/currency-conversion-extension/README.md

 > rename this to simply .env

-Add your API to the .env file using the exact variable name NEXT_PUBLIC_CURRENCY_API_KEY
+Add your API key to the .env file using the exact variable name NEXT_PUBLIC_CURRENCY_API_KEY

 ```
 NEXT_PUBLIC_CURRENCY_API_KEY="replaceWithAPIKey"